BoraALAP/hiroo_chatbot/README.md

 - Product relevance checking to filter out irrelevant questions
 - Response generation based on knowledge base results
 - Email collection for unanswered questions

-## Architecture

-The chatbot uses a simplified architecture with a single LangChain orchestrator that handles all operations:

-1. **Question Simplification**: Simplifies user questions to enhance search accuracy
-2. **Knowledge Base Search**: Searches for relevant information in the Supabase Vector Store
-3. **Product Relevance Checking**: Determines if a question is reasonable and related to the product
-4. **Response Generation**: Generates responses based on knowledge base results
-5. **Email Collection**: Collects user emails for questions that can't be answered

 ## Setup